Ndemco/pastthehappypath/_posts/2026-04-01-test-the-contract.md

 ## But What About Speed?

-This is the most common objection to integration-first testing, so let's address it head on.
+This is the most common objection to integration-first testing, and the most valid, so let's address it head on.

+Integration tests will always be slower than unit tests.
+But each one covers more ground, so you need fewer of them.
-Slow integration tests are a design decision, not an inherent property of integration tests.
+*Painfully* slow integration tests, though, are a design decision.
 The reason most integration test suites are slow is because they're stateful.
 They rely on a fixed set of database fixtures, they have to run sequentially to avoid stomping on each other's data, and they accumulate years of setup and teardown baggage that nobody wants to touch.
 But it doesn't have to be that way.